-Crisps, (you may know them as potato chips) are big business in the UK and are available in what those from other countries apparently consider to be strange and exotic flavours, this always comes as news to the British who consider them perfectly normal.
+Crisps, (you may know them as potato chips) are big business in the UK and are available in what those from elsewhere apparently consider to be strange and exotic flavours, this always comes as news to the British who think them perfectly normal.

 Some flavours are always available, others are trials for short periods or may be seasonal especially for Christmas.
 A large supermarket nearby has these flavours currently for sale amongst others: Cheese and onion, flame grilled steak, prawn cocktail, sour cream and black pepper, bbq beef, smoky bacon, roast chicken, marmite, mango and chili chutney, Peking spare rib, wasabi and ginger, pulled pork, jerk chicken, goats cheese, red pepper, lime and coriander, Worcester sauce, chorizo and onion, ham and cranberry, tomato ketchup and more... pickled-onion Monster Munch deserves a honourable mention here.

 They make a cheap, tasty and interesting gift, while they are somewhat bulky, they are lightweight so suitable if you are flying home.
 Put them in a shoe box in your luggage, or a plastic container or even small cardboard box from the supermarket.

 Britain produces over 700 different types of cheese of a whole range of different sorts but is most famous for cheddar which originated in the Somerset village of the same name in about the 12th century if not earlier.
 If you want to take some cheese home make sure at least some of it is cheddar.
 Avoid the cheaper industrially produced cheese, you want some aged or vintage cheddar from a smaller producer to get the best, these are at the stronger or sharper end of the taste scale (and possibly beyond the taste scale you are used to) cheese counters will often let you have a small piece to try.